Nacho114/swissdef-template/static/markdown/terms_and_conditions/doc_en.md

 `info@swissdefibrillator.ch`

+## 17. Agreement Overview

+These Terms govern the relationship between Swiss Defibrillator Sàrl and customers, covering product warranty, maintenance, training, invoicing, and payments.

+## 18. Product Warranty and Maintenance

+Swiss Defibrillator defibrillators are covered by an 8-year warranty from Philips Health Care, with setup assistance provided.
+Clients are responsible for installation unless otherwise agreed.

+Maintenance plans ensure regular checks and compliance with Swissmedic standards.
+Full-Service and Remote Maintenance options offer proactive support and replacement components.
+Emergency services are provided within 48 hours, when required.
+Service does not cover damages from misuse or force majeure.

+## 19. Product Returns and Compliance with Swiss Regulations

+Swiss Defibrillator complies with Swiss regulations.
+Products may be returned within **5 working days** of delivery if they are unused, in original condition, and accompanied by the original packaging.
+Defective products must be reported within **3 working days** of receipt.
+Shipping costs for returns are the customer’s responsibility unless due to a defect or error on our part.
+Refunds or exchanges will be processed upon receipt and inspection of the returned product.

+## 20. Training

+Training is offered for up to 8 participants per session, adhering to IVR/IAS, and SRC standards.
+Clients are responsible for providing suitable training venues.
+Cancellation or rescheduling may incur fees depending on notice time.

+## 21. Invoicing and Payment

+Clients must pay in advance unless otherwise agreed.
+Payments are due within 30 days.
+Late payments incur reminders and fees if not paid within the stipulated time.

+## 22. Bank Transfer Details

+Payments should be made to UBS Switzerland AG, with IBAN: CH96 0024 3243 1747 7401 Z and SWIFT: UBSWCHZH80A, referencing the relevant invoice number.

+## 23. Defibrillator Use and Responsibility

+Clients must adhere to usage guidelines provided in the device manual.
+Swiss Defibrillator is not liable for misuse.

+## 24. Inspection and Reporting

+Clients must inspect products immediately upon delivery and report any defects within 3 working days.
+Swiss Defibrillator is not liable for unreported defects after this period.

 By using our website and services, you signify your acceptance of these Terms and Conditions.
 If you do not agree to these terms, please do not use our website or services.